elastic/apm/specs/agents/log-onboarding.md

 ### Implicit effects

 Whenever `log_ecs_formatting` is set to anything other than `off`:
-* the [log correlation](log-correlation.md) config option should be implicitly enabled
+* the [log correlation](log-correlation.md) feature should be implicitly enabled, if it is not already
 * agent logs should be ECS-formatted as well

 ### Required fields